Skip to Content

 Moreover, the smooth dogfish’s row of blunt teeth is one of its distinctive features.
 They can crush and grind their food thanks to their special teeth.

-#3 The Sand Tiger Shark
+3. Sand Tiger Shark

 YouTube video

-The tiger shark is one of the largest sharks residing close to Virginia beaches.
+The sand tiger shark is one of the largest sharks residing close to Virginia beaches.
 However, it may still venture into shallower waters on occasion.
 If a shark is famous for its aggression, it’s the tiger shark

 Tiger shark adults can grow to be more than 14 feet long.
 They can have a more varied diet than any other shark due to their big size.